-Dispensary Uses, regardless of zoning district, shall be subject to the review procedures required by this Section 311.
-Notwithstanding the foregoing or any other requirement of this Section 311, a change

-(1) Change of Use.
-For the purposes of this Section 311, a change of use is defined as follows:

-(A) Residential, NC and NCT Districts.
-For all Residential, NC, and NCT

-Districts, a change of use is defined as a change to, or the addition of, any of the following land uses as defined in Section 102 of this Code: Adult Business, Bar, Cannabis Retail, Group Housing, Liquor

-Store, Medical Cannabis Dispensary, Nighttime Entertainment, Outdoor Activity Area, Post-Secondary Educational Institution, Private Community Facility, Public Community Facility, Religious Institution, School, Tobacco Paraphernalia Establishment, and Wireless Telecommunications Facility.

-(B) Eastern Neighborhood Districts.
-In all Eastern Neighborhood Districts a change of use shall be defined as a change in, or addition of, a new land use category.
-A "land use category" shall mean those categories used to organize the individual land uses that appear in the use tables, immediately preceding a group of individual land uses, including but not limited to the following: Residential Use; Institutional Use; Retail Sales and Service Use; Assembly, Recreation, Arts and Entertainment Use; Office Use; Live/Work Units Use; Motor Vehicle Services Use; Vehicle Parking Use; Industrial Use; Home and Business Service Use; or Other Use.
+1 addition, all building permit applications that would establish Cannabis Retail or Medical Cannabis 2 Dispensary Uses, regardless of zoning district, shall be subject to the review procedures required by 3 this Section 311.
+Notwithstanding the foregoing or any other requirement of this Section 311, a change 4 of use to a Child Care Facility, as defined in Section 102, shall not be subject to the review 5 requirements of this Section 311.
+6 (1) Change of Use.
+For the purposes of this Section 311, a change of use is defined as 7 follows: 8 (A) Residential, NC and NCT Districts.
+For all Residential, NC, and NCT 9 Districts, a change of use is defined as a change to, or the addition of, any of the following land uses as 10 defined in Section 102 of this Code: Adult Business, Bar, Cannabis Retail, Group Housing, Liquor 11 Store, Medical Cannabis Dispensary, Nighttime Entertainment, Outdoor Activity Area, Post-Secondary 12 Educational Institution, Private Community Facility, Public Community Facility, Religious Institution, 13 School, Tobacco Paraphernalia Establishment, and Wireless Telecommunications Facility.
+14 (B) Eastern Neighborhood Districts.
+In all Eastern Neighborhood Districts a 15 change of use shall be defined as a change in, or addition of, a new land use category.
+A "land use 16 category" shall mean those categories used to organize the individual land uses that appear in the use 17 tables, immediately preceding a group of individual land uses, including but not limited to the 18 following: Residential Use; Institutional Use; Retail Sales and Service Use; Assembly, Recreation, Arts 19 and Entertainment Use; Office Use; Live/Work Units Use; Motor Vehicle Services Use; Vehicle 20 Parking Use; Industrial Use; Home and Business Service Use; or Other Use.
+21 (2+) Alterations.
+For the purposes of this Section, an alteration in RH and RM 22 Districts shall be defined as an increase to the exterior dimensions of a building except those features 23 listed in Section 136(c)(1) through 136(c)(26) in districts where those sections apply. any change in 24 use, In addition, an alteration in RH, RM, and RTO Districts shall also include the removal of more 25 than 75 percent of a residential building's existing interior wall framing or the removal of more

-(2+) Alterations.
-For the purposes of this Section, an alteration in RH and RM Districts-shall be defined as an increase to the exterior dimensions of a building except those features listed in Section 136(c)(1) through 136(c)(26) in districts where those sections apply. any change in use, In addition, an alteration in RH, RM, and RTO Districts shall also include the removal of more than 75 percent of a residential building's existing interior wall framing or the removal of more than 75 percent of the area of the existing framing. or an increase to the exterior dimensions of a residential building except those features listed in Section 136(c)(1) through 136(c)(24) and 136(c)(26).
-Notwithstanding the foregoing or any other requirement of this Section 311, a change of use to a Child

-Care Facility, as defined in Section 102, shall not be subject to the notification requirements of this Section 311.
+1 than 75 percent of the area of the existing framing., or an increase to the exterior dimensions of a 2 residential building except those features listed in Section 136(c)(1) through 136(c)(24) and 136(c)(26).
+3 Notwithstanding the foregoing or any other requirement of this Section 311, a change of use to a Child 4 Care Facility, as defined in Section 102, shall not be subject to the notification requirements of this 5 Section 311.